asfadmin/Discovery-PytestAutomation/README.md

 - test_info: A dict, containing all the contents of the yml test.
 The title of the test gets moved into the test, under the key 'title'.

-- file_conf: (DEPRECATED!!!)
+- file_conf: (DEPRECATED!!!
+Maybe...)
 If the yml file holding the tests has contents outside of the 'tests' block, They'll get added here ONLY for the tests inside that file.

 - cli_args: Holds what commands are used when running tests. (--only-run, --dont-run, etc. are here too, but I already skip the tests if those are used, before these methods are called).